everis-hcl/edma-challenge/ml_labeler/README.md

    * Date:           January 7, 2019
    * Fix:            Updated to work with Python 3.6.5

+The original code has been modified to provide some class structure, to modify the input and output data structure and also to speedup execution, specially for large vocabularies and documents.

-One method has been taken without modifications:
+Only one method has been taken without modifications:

     def get_topic_lt(self, elem):